HCPSS/schoolsites-help/_posts/2014-07-15-changing-staff.md

 ![new node](/schoolsites-help/images/staff/new-staff-node.png)

-Select "create node" once you've put in the right information for your new staff member.
+From here, put in the staff member's information.

 ![create node](/schoolsites-help/images/staff/create-node.png)

-Select "update node" and then "save" to commit all changes.
+Select "create node" after your changes are all set.

 ![update node](/schoolsites-help/images/staff/update-node.png)

+Then, select "update node" and "save" to commit all changes.

 ## Moving a pre-existing staff member